Konamiman/Nextor/docs/Nextor 2.1 Driver Development Guide.md

 #### 4.4.4.
 DRV_BASSTAT (4139h)

 This is the entry for the BASIC extended statements ("CALLs") handler.
-It works the same way as the standard handlers (see [MSX2 Technical Handbook, chapter 2](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter2.md), for details), except that if the handled statements have parameters, the MSX BIOS routine CALBAS (needed to invoke the MSX BASIC interpreter helper routines) can't be used directly; instead, it must be invoked via [the CALLB0 entry](#423-callb0-403fh) in kernel page 0.
+It works the same way as the standard handlers (see [MSX2 Technical Handbook, chapter 2, "Expansion of CMD command"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter2.md), and [MSX2 Technical Handbook, chapter 5, "Developing Cartridge Software"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter5.md) for details), except that if the handled statements have parameters, the MSX BIOS routine CALBAS (needed to invoke the MSX BASIC interpreter helper routines) can't be used directly; instead, it must be invoked via [the CALLB0 entry](#423-callb0-403fh) in kernel page 0.

 If the driver does not handle BASIC extended statements, it must simply set the carry flag and return.